Church of the Transfiguration, Roman Catholic (Manhattan): Parish

-The Church of the Transfiguration had its origins in 1827, when the Rev. Felix Varela y Morales purchased the former Episcopalian "Christ Church" on Ann Street to serve as a home for the fourth Catholic parish established on Manhattan.
+The Church of the Transfiguration had its origins in 1827, when the Rev. Félix Varela y Morales purchased the former Episcopalian "Christ Church" on Ann Street to serve as a home for the fourth Catholic parish established on Manhattan.
 When the building on Ann Street became unsafe to use, in 1836 Father Varela purchased a former Scottish Presbyterian church on Chambers Street, renaming it the "Church of the Transfiguration", and his congregation moved there.
-The congregation had outgrown its Chambers Street church by 1853, leading to the purchase by the (then) Roman Catholic Diocese of New York of the larger church building on Mott Street to serve as a new home for the parish.
-The parish therefore has the unusual history not only of having been located in three different locations in the city, but each time having as its home a building originally built as a Protestant church.
+The congregation had outgrown the Chambers Street church by 1853, leading to the purchase by the (then) Roman Catholic Diocese of New York of the larger church building on Mott Street to serve as a new home for the parish.
+The parish therefore has the unusual history of having been in three different locations in the city, and each time having been in a building originally built as a Protestant church.

-Over the years it has continued to serve the Irish, Italian and more recently Chinese immigrant communities.

-Today, this parish serves an almost entirely Chinese congregation.
-It offers Sunday masses in English, Cantonese and Mandarin, and has a Catholic School open to all religions.
-The Maryknoll Fathers and Brothers who staff the parish belong to an order that has historical roots in overseas missions to China in particular and the entire world in general.
-Because the Maryknoll Order is dedicated to overseas mission, this Chinese Roman Catholic Parish has the unique designation as the only parish that is entirely staffed by Maryknollers.
-Among its pastors was Bishop John W. Comber, M.M.
+Over the years, it has continued to serve the Irish, Italian, and more recently Chinese immigrant communities.
+Today, this parish serves an almost entirely Chinese congregation, with Sunday Masses in English, Cantonese and Mandarin, with a Catholic School open to all religions.
+The Maryknoll Fathers and Brothers exclusively staff the parish as their order has historical roots in overseas missions to China in particular and the world in general.
+Among its former pastors was Bishop John W. Comber, M.M.
 (1967–1969), a Maryknoll Missionary who had served in Fushun.